Beam-align: distributed user association for mmWave networks with multi-connectivity: Introduction

 With beamforming and MC, 5G networks can unlock the potential of mmWave bands and serve their users with high data rates.
-However, two questions arise in this context: (i) how many connections should each user maintain to attain the minimum data rate asserted by its application? and (ii) to which BSs should each user connect?
-Prior research on MC shows the increased throughput or reliability offered to a single user~\cite{Gapeyenko2019OnDeployments}.
-But, studies such as \cite{weedage2021impact} conclude that if MC is applied to all users, the number of connections per user should be dynamically determined rather than a simple $k$-MC scheme in which each user connects to $k$ BSs.
-Under a $k$-MC scheme, per-user capacity decreases while network can attain higher reliability in terms of a reduced outage probability in comparison to single connectivity~(SC) settings.
-But, finding the optimal degree of MC for each user requires solving an optimization problem considering all users' rate requirements and channel states.
-However, acquiring this information is challenging and impractical, making optimal schemes prohibitively complex.
+However, two questions arise in this context: (i) what is the optimal degree of MC for a user to attain the minimum data rate asserted by its application? and (ii) to which BSs should each user connect, i.e. how to design the user association (UA) scheme?
+These questions have also been raised by some prior studies, such as \cite{Gapeyenko2019OnDeployments, zhang2020optimal, weedage2021impact, petrov2017dynamic}.
+However, prior research on MC investigates the increased throughput or reliability offered to a single user~\cite{Gapeyenko2019OnDeployments} and mostly ignores the peculiarities of mmWave networks such as directional operation \cite{petrov2017dynamic}.
+Our earlier study in \cite{weedage2021impact} investigates a fixed MC scheme in which each user is associated with $k$ BSs and concludes that the number of connections per user should be dynamically determined.
+Under a $k$-MC scheme, per-user capacity decreases while the network can attain higher reliability in terms of a reduced outage probability in comparison to single connectivity~(SC) settings.
+However, finding the optimal degree of MC for each user requires solving an optimization problem considering all users' rate requirements and channel states.
+Acquiring this information is challenging and impractical, making optimal schemes prohibitively complex.